RitvikCS/Cab-booking/README.md

 # TaxiDriver
-a taxi booking app in java made along with 3 friends.
-(College coding assignment)
+## College Assignment:

+Made with a group of three friends.

-Please Populate the database file (data.db) first before using the application.
+>Note: Please Populate the database file (data.db) first before using the application.

 SQLite preferred.